Vikram Menon

 Rear Admiral Vikram Menon, VSM is a serving flag officer of the Indian Navy.
-He currently serves as the Flag Officer Naval Aviation (FONA) and Flag Officer Goa Naval Area (FOGA).
-He previously served as the Assistant Chief of Naval Staff (Air) at Naval headquarters.
-He took over as FOGA/FONA on 30 April 2022 from Rear Admiral Philipose George Pynumootil.
+He currently serves as the Flag Officer Commanding Karnataka Naval Area.
+His previous stints include Joint Secretary to the Government of India (Navy & Defence Staff) at the Department of Military Affairs in Ministry of Defence, Flag Officer Naval Aviation (FONA) and Flag Officer Commanding Goa Naval Area (FOGA), and Assistant Chief of the Naval Staff (Air) at Naval headquarters.